d2l-ai/d2l-en/chapter_recurrent-neural-networks/lstm.md

 ## Implementation from Scratch

-Now let us implement an LSTM from scratch.
+Now let's implement an LSTM from scratch.
 As same as the experiments in the previous sections, we first load data of *The Time Machine*.

 ```{.python .input  n=1}
 import d2l